What is palliative care?

 Why choose Northwestern Medicine for palliative care?

-If you have cancer, heart disease, multiple sclerosis, ALS, COPD or emphysema, or any other serious illness, uncontrolled symptoms can hinder your body’s ability to heal.
+If you have cancer, heart disease, heart failure, kidney failure, chronic liver disease, multiple sclerosis, ALS, COPD or emphysema, or any other serious illness, uncontrolled symptoms can hinder your body’s ability to heal.
 The board-certified Northwestern Medicine Palliative Care specialists:

 - Work with your treatment team and caregivers to provide an extra layer of support to help you find relief from symptoms, pain and stress